Opendoor Fees: What You'll Really Pay to Sell

 Opendoor is an iBuyer that makes fast, all-cash offers on homes, but that speed comes at a cost.
-Sellers pay a 5% service fee, plus typical seller closing costs, which often include title, escrow, and transfer taxes.
+Sellers pay a 5% service fee, plus additional deductions for any repairs or improvements determined by Opendoor.
+The fees are on top of typical closing costs, such as title, escrow, and transfer taxes.

 Opendoor fees for selling a house